aravindsairam/Pytorch_classification-CatsvsDogs/README.md

 This is the code for Kaggle's Dogs vs. Cats Redux competition.

-Training dataset = 25,000 images
+Training dataset = 25,000 images and
 Testing dataset = 12,500 images

 Network details: